Graduate program - frequently asked questions

 Will I get to work at the airport or on the boats?

 Positions based within Airport Operations and the Marine Unit are operational focused and very different to the opportunity available to Graduates .
-If you are interested in operational positions within ACBPS please view the Trainee and Marine Unit recruitment campaigns to assist you with your career decision.
+If you are interested in operational positions within ACBPS please view the Marine Unit recruitment campaigns to assist you with your career decision.

 Do I need to be an Australian citizen?